ministryofjustice/manage-recalls-ui/README.md

 nvm install <version>
 nvm install-latest-npm
 ```
-The Node version is also in .nvmrc so your shell can automatically switch to it when you change folders.

 ## Running the app
 The easiest way to run the app is to use docker compose to create the service and all dependencies.
 This starts the latest published docker container for hmpps-auth and redis, a fake manage-recalls-api (wiremock) and a local build of the manage-recalls-ui.